Zane Township, Logan County, Ohio: Geography

 No municipalities are located in Zane Township, although the unincorporated community of Middleburg lies in the township's northwest.

 Name and history

 Zane Township was organized in 1818, and was named for Isaac Zane, a pioneer settler.
 It is the only Zane Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-In the elections of November 2007, Jack Graham and Terri Bennett were elected without opposition to the positions of township trustee and township fiscal officer respectively.

 Transportation

 Important highways in Zane Township include U.S. Route 33 and State Routes 287 and 559.